 - 1 cup tightly packed parsley leaves

-- 2 tablespoon finely chopped oregano or 2 teaspoon dried oregano
+- 2 tbsp finely chopped oregano or 2 teaspoon dried oregano

 - 1/4 onion finely minced

 - 3-4 garlic finely minced

 - 1/2 olive oil

 - 1 tsp salt